Table of Contents

 Information on tuition, fees, removal of services and notifications to students with unpaid balances can be found in the MIT Course Catalog.

-The Committee on Academic Performance will entertain a petition from a student formerly on financial hold for late registration or retroactive awarding of credit only with the recommendation of a majority of a committee made up of the Director of Student Financial Services (SFS), the Registrar, and the team leader of Student Support Services (S3), or their delegates.
+The Committee on Academic Performance will entertain a petition from a student formerly on financial hold for late registration or retroactive awarding of credit only with the recommendation of a majority of a committee made up of the Director of Financial Aid, the Registrar, and the Director of Student Support Services, or their delegates.